Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Eye Region Segmentation}

-Having broadly viewed hardware and datasets for eye-tracked VR, we now proceed to provide an overview of algorithms related to gaze estimation on HMDs, beginning with the algorithms for eye region segmentation.
+This section provides an overview of algorithms related to gaze estimation on HMDs, beginning with eye region segmentation.
 Semantic segmentation of the eye region is crucial for gaze estimation and is often the starting point for many gaze estimation algorithms.
-According to Shen et al.~\cite{domain_adaptation_for_eye_segmentation_ECCVW20}, early eye region segmentation algorithms like~\cite{wildes1997iris, sankowski2010reliable} were mainly driven by iris texture and sclera extraction.
-Nowadays, an increasing shift towards multi-class (multi-region) eye segmentation that is typically realized through deep learning has been experienced.
-Unlike other semantic segmentation tasks, eye region segmentation is often challenged by images being low resolution, blurring, off-axis, etc. Kansal and Nathan~\cite{eyenet_segmentation_ICCVW19} presented an efficient encoder-decoder network called EyeNet that addresses these issues by using residual blocks~\cite{he2016deep} in both encoder and decoder to improve gradient flow and using convolutional block attention modules (CBAM~\cite{woo2018cbam}) to enhance boundary sharpness and accuracy.
-The network accomplishes a total score of 0.974 on the EDS evaluation metric.
-Fuhl et al.~\cite{Fuhl_2019_ICCV} explored the applicability of CycleGANs~\cite{zhu2017unpaired} for eye segmentation and suggested three different generative adversarial networks (GANs) for segmentation, image refinement, and image generation, respectively.
-In particular, these models were trained with cyclic loss to prevent discriminator overfitting.
-Conventionally, eye segmentation is vulnerable to occlusion caused by eyelids and eyelashes.
-Kothari et al.~\cite{ellseg_semantic_seg_for_gaze_tracking_TVCG21} addressed this challenge with a segmentation framework called EllSeg that is robust against occlusions and can be implemented jointly with other pupil and iris ellipse segmentation methods in an encoder-decoder pattern.
+Early eye region segmentation algorithms like~\cite{wildes1997iris} are mainly driven by iris texture and sclera extraction~\cite{domain_adaptation_for_eye_segmentation_ECCVW20}.
+Nowadays, there is an increasing shift towards multi-region eye segmentation, which is typically realized through deep learning.
+Unlike other semantic segmentation tasks, eye region segmentation is often challenging due to low-resolution images and blurs.

+The encoder-decoder network called EyeNet~\cite{eyenet_segmentation_ICCVW19} addresses these issues by using residual blocks in both encoder and decoder to improve gradient flow and using convolutional block attention modules (CBAM~\cite{woo2018cbam}) to enhance boundary sharpness and accuracy, accomplishing a total score of 0.97 on the EDS evaluation metric. \cite{Fuhl_2019_ICCV} explored the applicability of CycleGANs~\cite{zhu2017unpaired} for eye segmentation and suggested three different generative adversarial networks (GANs) for segmentation, image refinement, and image generation, respectively, that were trained with cyclic loss to prevent the discriminator from overfitting.
+Conventionally, eye segmentation is vulnerable to occlusion caused by eyelids and eyelashes. \cite{ellseg_semantic_seg_for_gaze_tracking_TVCG21} addressed this challenge with a segmentation framework, EllSeg, that is robust against occlusions, which can be implemented jointly with other pupil and iris ellipse segmentation methods in an encoder-decoder pattern.